genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_11.2_2022.md

 **Notice**: This tutorial is for GENESIS v1.7.0 and later!
 {: .notice--info}

-In the 3SPN.2C model [^1], every nucleotide is represented by three coarse-grained particles, phosphate (P), sugar (S), and base (B).
+In the 3SPN.2C model,[^1] every nucleotide is represented by three coarse-grained particles, phosphate (P), sugar (S), and base (B).
 Here we show an example of simulating the partial melting and re-hybridization of a 50bp double-stranded DNA (dsDNA) with the 3SPN.2C